WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 v2.5.9 - Fixed storepage image being gone due to Discord.
 -Scav Bosses will no longer get more white/green items.
 -Made Combat Shrine enemies not have multiplied hp in multiplayer.
+-Fixed an issue with Wake of Vultures stealing Void elite buff and ZetAspects

 v2.5.8
 -Quabquab spawns Gummy Quabquabs more often.